Dot.

 Dot. is an animated children's television series based on the book by Randi Zuckerberg.
 The series debuted on CBC Kids in Canada on September 6, 2016.
 The series later premiered on Universal Kids (then known as Sprout) in the United States on October 22, 2016.
-It has also been shown on Tiny Pop in the UK since 2017.
+It began airing on Tiny Pop in the UK since 2017.

-In January 2018, Dot. was renewed for a second season, which premiered on October 6, 2018.
+In January 2018, Dot. was renewed for a second season, which premiered on October 6, 2018, which ended on October of the same year.it premiered on JimJam on Feb 6 2017.